LilyChristin/30DaysChallenge/README.md

 ✔️Day 6/30 : Toggle Neumorphism Switch using HTML and CSS

-Day 7/30 : FAQ Accordion Section using HTML and CSS
+✔️Day 7/30 : FAQ Accordion Section using HTML and CSS

 Day 8/30 : Game Card Hover Effects using HTML and CSS